magento/knowledge-base/src/support-tools/patches-available-in-qpt-tool/mdva-20376-magento-patch-no-such-entity-with-customerid.md

 ## Issue

-logged-in customers receive *No such entity with customerId = 1* error after order placement.
+Logged-in customers receive *No such entity with customerId = 1* error after order placement.

 <ins>Steps to reproduce</ins>: